 The Senior Vice President for Academic Affairs and Provost shall review the recommendations of the Meigs Professorship Selection Committee and, if accepted, forward the recommendations to the President.

 The intent is to interpret distinguished teaching broadly to include, as noted below, significant contributions to graduate and/or undergraduate instruction.
 For this reason, no detailed format or set of criteria for nominations will be specified.
 Since the Meigs Professorship is designed to recognize continued quality instruction, nominations will be limited to individuals who have held tenure-track faculty positions for at least five years.

 The dossier must not exceed twenty-five (25) pages in its total length (that is, including all materials, exclusive of the cover page) with a typeface no smaller than 11 point font size.
 Dossiers exceeding this length shall not be considered.
-Dossiers are not to be placed in folders or binders - staple each copy in the upper left-hand corner.
+Each dossier should be clipped in the upper left-hand corner.
 Pages, excluding the cover page, must be numbered.

 Supporting dossiers must include:

-- supporting documentation, such as course evaluation data, letters or statements from colleagues or students (or summaries or excerpts thereof), syllabi, etc.
+- Supporting documentation, such as course evaluation data, supporting letters from colleagues and students (or summaries or excerpts thereof), syllabi, etc.